 (3) Transfers represent an estimate of the allocation of assets available for use but not yet transferred from assets under development.
-During the year the Company adjusted its estimate to better reflect the nature of the related projects.
+During fiscal 2022, the Company adjusted the allocation of prior year transfers to reflect the nature of the related projects.